camelinaction/camelinaction2/chapter4/bean/README.md

     mvn test -Dtest=InvokeWithProcessorTest
     mvn test -Dtest=InvokeWithProcessorSpringTest

+### 4.3.1 - Using JndiRegistry to unit test a Camel route

+This example can be run using:

+    mvn test -Dtest=JndiRegistryTest

 ### 4.3.2 - Using SimpleRegistry to unit test a Camel route

 This example can be run using: